 Air pollution in Ostrava

 Clean Skies - participating in Ostrava‘s air pollution solutions

 What pollutes the air in Ostrava?
 What can we do about it?
 And how the NGOs should try to resolve this topic?
-The presentation will provide an introduction to field of work of the Ostrava based Clean Sky NGO and its recent activities, including the .
-Presentation will cover lowering of pollution possibilities.
+The presentation will provide an introduction to the field of work of the Ostrava based Clean Sky NGO and its recent activities.
+The presentation will cover the lowering of pollution possibilities.

 Legal tools for fighting air pollution in the EU

-The presentation will present tools in three EU directives which are key for tackling air pollution.
+The presentation will present tools in three EU directives which are key to tackle air pollution.
 We are going to look at the tools in Air Quality Directive, National Emissions Ceiling Directive and Industrial Emissions Directive.
-Some tools are going to be presented in more detail with overview of results and best practice achievable with them.
-Presentation will also talk abou infringement procedures and about Czech experiences with air quality protection cases.
+Some tools are going to be presented in more detail with an overview of results and best practice achievable with them.
+The presentation will also talk about infringement procedures and about Czech experiences with air quality protection cases.